 A synthetic sapphire would be clearly identified and labeled on a report in the identification section.

 Sapphires are quite often treated to improve their appearance.
-These treatments include fissure filling (e.g. with oil), heating, heating with a flux, heating with lead glass filling (rather rare), and difussion treatment.
-As we follow a full disclosure policy, all these treatements detected at the time of testing, will be described in the comments section of an SSEF report.
+These treatments include fissure filling (e.g. with oil), heating, heating with a flux, heating with lead glass filling (rather rare), and diffusion treatment.
+As we follow a full disclosure policy, all these treatments detected at the time of testing will be described in the comments section of an SSEF report.
 If no heat treatment has been identified ‘no indications of heating’ is written on the report.
 If heat treatment has been detected through gemmological analysis, the SSEF report would state ‘indications of heating’.

 Residues (e.g. borax glass) are additionally quantified as minor / moderate/ significant residue in healed fissures (and cavities, if present).
 Fissure filling of sapphires (e.g. with oil) would be disclosed as ‘minor / moderate / significant amount of oil in fissures at the time of testing’.
-For the correspondency between different terminologies, please also refer to LMHC Information Sheets 1, 3 and 5.
+For the correspondence between different terminologies, please also refer to LMHC Information Sheets 1, 3 and 5.
+If an insignificant amount of filler (e.g. oil, artificial resin) is present in a stone, this is not mentioned on an SSEF report.
+This is in line with international LMHC guidelines.

 Origin determination is an expert opinion.
 At SSEF origin determination relies on the analysis of microscopic features, trace element concentrations, and spectroscopic data of a coloured gemstone.
 The measured data pertaining to a specific client stone is then compared with our extensive reference collection and database of coloured gemstones of known origin, and scientific gemmological literature.